 About university and research libraries

-According to the Council of Australian University Libraries (CAUL), in 2011 there were 39 universities in Australia.
-These universities employed approximately 4000 staff in their libraries, including 1623 librarians and 1059 para professionals, providing library and information services to more than 1.2 million students.
-University library budgets totalled some $640.5 million and collections included around 7 million ebooks and 300,000 serial titles.
+According to the Council of Australian University Libraries (CAUL), in 2014 there were 39 universities in Australia.
+These universities employed approximately 3800 staff in their libraries providing library and information services to more than 1.2 million students.
+University library budgets totalled some $698.5 million and collections included around 14 million ebooks and 3 million serial titles.
 You can find detailed information and statistics on the CAUL website.

 ALIA support for university and research libraries